allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 Quite a common problem that we had was the inadequate length of the exchange.
 As a result, we finished the project (or our task) after the return to our original team.
-You have to keep in mind that when learning something new or doing something for the first time, extra time for unexpected problems must be taken into account in the planning stage.
+You have to keep in mind that when learning something new or doing something for the first time, extra time for unexpected problems must be taken into account during the planning stage.

-When you are gone for the exchange, your team should be ready to work effectively without you and do not bother you with daily routine.
+When you are gone for the exchange, your team should be ready to work effectively without you and not bother you with daily routine.
 Unfortunately, it is easier said than done.
 There will always be some old task that will disrupt you or your colleague will stop by to ask you just one single question.
 The team should always be prepared to cope without one of its members.

 ## Summary

-All in all, we believe that team tourism is a great thing to do.
-Not only does it enable us to be more agile, but also help us improve our skills.
-Moreover, the costs of organising that kind of trips are little to none.
-We are working on pitfalls that we had, and we will continue to do team tourism.
+All in all, we believe that team tourism is a marvellous thing to implement.
+Not only does it enable us to be more agile, but it also help us improve our skills.
+Such benefits outweigh any organisational or personal costs mentioned earlier.
+We are working on pitfalls that we encountered and we will continue with team tourism in the future.

 In the next few weeks we will publish five case studies written by our engineers describing their exchanges and experiences during them.
 Stay tuned!